 A complete summary of Inkling’s performance in Super Smash Bros.
 Ultimate can be found on the character’s information page.
-It includes strengths and weaknesses, AI quirks, and an archive of tournament representation and results.
+It includes strengths and weaknesses, quirks in artificial intelligence, and an archive of tournament representation and results.

 Stats & Spirit Effects

 By all accounts, the best Spirit effects in the game are Super Armor, Slow Super Armor, Armor Knight, and Autoheal.
 Unfortunately, most (if not all) of these bonuses are prohibited in competitive play; indeed, most of these effects work well with Inkling.
 For trainers looking to participate in tournaments where these Spirit effects are banned, here are a handful of alternate options: Air Attack ↑, Weapon Attack ↑, and Toss & Meteor.
 In terms of stat spreads, setups between 2400 / 1800 and 2100 / 2100 are viable options to consider.